BEING A PATIENT ALLY IS PERSONAL.

 Friends dubbed me a “cancer doula” and began to enlist my guidance in their own health crises ranging from cancer to diabetes to knee surgeries.
 A greater need emerged as people outside of my immediate circle began contacting me for advocacy and support services.
 Iacopi Health Research was born.

 I enjoy working with people of any age, gender, religion, culture, or identity.
 I have assisted clients through a sudden health crisis, elective or semi-elective surgery, and in planning for end-of-life care.
 Services are typically provided throughout the Bay Area and Northern California, Boulder and Denver Metro Area, and remotely in the United States and Canada.

 My educational achievements include a Master of Public Health (MPH) in Health Policy from the University of Washington, and a BA from the University of California, Los Angeles.
-I live in San Francisco with my husband and two small children.
+I recently moved from San Francisco to Boulder with my husband and two small children.
 My best days are spent with my family, hiking in the mountains and eating too much Indian food for dinner—but somehow still having room for dessert.